On equality of the $L^\infty$ norm of the gradient under the Hausdorff and Lebesgue measure: Introduction

-\begin{corollary} $C^1 (\Omega) \cap W^{1, \infty} (\Omega)$ is a closed subspace of $W^{1, \infty} (\Omega)$. \end{corollary} We now describe how the rest of the paper is structured.
+\begin{corollary} $C^1 (\Omega)$ is a closed subspace of $W^{1, \infty} (\Omega)$. \end{corollary} We now describe how the rest of the paper is structured.
 In Section 2, we present the proof of the main Theorem \ref{maintheorem}.
-In Section 3, we present the proof of Proposition \ref{corollary2} and Corollary \ref{corollary3}.
+In Section 3, we present the proof of Corollary \ref{corollary2} and \ref{corollary3}.
 In Section 4, we present some natural questions and directions for further research.